Competitive programming: Online platforms

 The programming community around the world has created and maintained several internet-resources dedicated to competitive programming.
 They offer standalone contests with or without minor prizes.
-Also the past archives of problems are a popular resource for training in competitive programming.
-There are several organizations who host programming competitions on a regular basis.
+Users will typically be assigned a rating based on their performance on said contests.
+The archives of past problems are popular resources for training in competitive programming.
+There are several organizations that host programming competitions on a regular basis.
 These include:

 Benefits and criticism

 Participation in programming contests may increase student enthusiasm for computer science studies.
 The skills acquired in ICPC-like programming contests also improve career prospects, as they help to pass the "technical interviews", which often require candidates to solve complex programming and algorithmic problems on the spot.